For Better or For Worse: Reruns

 In the last panel of the strip's original run (August 31, 2008), along with a caricature of herself at the drawing table, Johnston thanked everyone for supporting her and concluded, "If I could do it all over again...
 Would I do some things differently?...
 I've been given the chance to find out!!
 Please join me on Monday as the story begins again...
 With new insights and new smiles.
 Looking back looks wonderful!"

 The next day, September 1, For Better or For Worse ran as usual, but Michael was once again a small boy, asking his young mother, Elly, to get him a puppy.
 This began what Johnston called "new-runs", restarting her storyline with a roughly 50/50 mixture of reruns of early strips and reworkings of 1980s strips that featured the original artwork (sometimes slightly retouched) with new dialogue.
 The time frame appeared to be 29 years before the present day; the family is correspondingly younger.
 Michael looks about five or six years old, Elizabeth is a small child learning to talk, and the family is also raising a puppy.

 For the next 22 months, the strip ran in this format.
 On July 12, 2010, without fanfare, the strip quietly switched to straight reruns of material from the 1980s.
 But these reruns have had slight alterations as well.
 The daily strips, originally inked, have been digitally colourized.
 In the December 31, 2012, installment, dialogue that referred to the initial date of publication (1984) was altered, so that the strip was seen to be taking place in the present day.
 In another slight touch-up to show a present-day timeline, when Michael invites his friends over to play on a video game console he recently got as a present, they are seen using a Wii; in the original strip a second generation video game console was played.
 Some strips have had altered panels, in particular those dealing with child discipline, because of increased social and cultural opposition to corporal punishment.
 In the original strips Michael and Elizabeth were occasionally spanked.
-The new strips have modified the artwork to eliminate the device of stars coming out children's butts denoting the aftereffect of a spanking, or in certain cases, have a new panel to change the punishment to a "time out" (being made to sit in a corner or like isolation) instead of a spanking.
+The new strips have modified the artwork to eliminate the device of stars coming out children's bottoms denoting the aftereffect of a spanking, or in certain cases, have a new panel to change the punishment to a "time out" (being made to sit in a corner or like isolation) instead of a spanking.

 This format continues, with strips being republished approximately 29 years after their initial appearance.